ibm-cloud-docs/ContinuousDelivery/index.md

    * The toolchain's name identifies it in {{site.data.keyword.cloud_notm}}.
 If you want to use a different name, change the toolchain's name.
    * The region to create the toolchain in.
 If you want to use a different region, select it from the list of available regions.
    * The resource group to create the toolchain in.
 If you want to use a different resource group, select it from the list of available resource groups.
-   * The provider for your source repository, such as GitHub, GitLab, or Bitbucket.
-If you want to use a different source provider, select it from the list of available repos.

-1. In the Tool Integrations section, select each tool integration that you want to configure for your toolchain.
-A few of the tool integrations do not require configuration.
-For information about configuring the tool integrations, see [Configuring tool integrations](/docs/services/ContinuousDelivery?topic=ContinuousDelivery-integrations).
+1. Enter the requested information in each section of the template, as required.
+For more information about configuring the tool integrations, see [Configuring tool integrations](/docs/ContinuousDelivery?topic=ContinuousDelivery-integrations).
 1. Click **Create**.
 Several steps run automatically to set up your toolchain.
 The tool integrations that are set up are different depending on which toolchain template you selected.
-For example, when you create a Microservices toolchain on {{site.data.keyword.cloud_notm}} Public, these steps are run:
+For example, when you create a DevSecOps Continuous Integration (CI) toolchain, these steps are run:

    * The toolchain is created.
+   * Delivery Pipelines are created and configured based on the information that you provided.
+   * Source control repositories (repos) are configured for your inventory, compliance evidence, issue tracking, and a sample application for you to get started.
+   * {{site.data.keyword.DRA_short}} and SonarQube are configured to run automatically in your pipeline.
-   * If you configured Delivery Pipeline, the pipelines are created and run.
+   * If you configured a secrets management tool such as {{site.data.keyword.keymanagementservicefull}}, {{site.data.keyword.secrets-manager_full}}, or HashiCorp Vault, secrets such as API keys are securely stored and retrieved by your pipeline.
-   * If you configured Sauce Labs, the toolchain is set up to add Sauce Labs test jobs to the pipelines.
-   * If you configured PagerDuty, the toolchain is set up to send alert notifications to the PagerDuty service that you specified.
    * If you configured Slack, the toolchain is set up to send notifications about deployment status to the Slack channel that you specified.

-   * If you configured a source code tool integration such as GitHub, the sample GitHub repo is cloned into your GitHub account.
+After the toolchain is created, a notification appears that provides a link to a tutorial to learn more about how to use the template.

 ## Next steps
 {: #next_steps}

-Check out one of these tutorials on the [IBM&reg; Cloud Garage Method](https://www.ibm.com/cloud/garage){: external}:
+Check out one of these tutorials on the [IBM&reg; Architecture Center](https://www.ibm.com/cloud/architecture/toolchains){: external}:

 * [Create and use your first toolchain by using the "Develop a Cloud Foundry app" toolchain](https://www.ibm.com/cloud/garage/tutorials/introduce-develop-cloud-foundry-app-toolchain){: external}.